jruels/cloud-networking-azure/Day1/Lab6/Lab6.md

 - Go to the overview page of `vm-test-fw` and copy the public IP address
 - Click **Connect** under **Connect**
 - Click on **More Options** then select **Reset passwords or keys**
-- Enter a name for your key pair `e.g. rg-fw-key`
+- Enter a name for your key pair `e.g. rg-yourname-fw-key`
 - Click on **Update** then **Download + create**
 - Click **Bastion** under the **Connect** menu
 - Click on **Deploy Bastion**